godhatesaustralia/lifeSE/README.md

-of my white fountain what it did replace perceptually was something that, I felt, could be grasped only by whoever dwelt in the strange world where I was a mere stray.
+of my white fountain what it did replace perceptually was something that, I felt, could be grasped only by whoever dwelt in the strange world where I was a mere stray."

 funny jokwe. laugh! laugh!!!